Last updated on: 8 February 2021

 Trendlab SAS, as the publisher of this website, may install a cookie on the hard drive of your device (computer, tablet or mobile telephone etc.) to provide you with a smooth, enhanced browsing experience on our website.

-Cookies are small text files containing small amounts of information that we use to recognise your computer, tablet or mobile telephone to customise the services we propose.
+Cookies are tiny text files containing small amounts of information that we use to recognise your computer, tablet or mobile telephone to customise the services we propose.

 The information collected through cookies cannot be used to identify you directly.
 It is used solely for our own needs, to help us improve the interactivity and performance of our website and propose targeted content.
 None of the information is disclosed to third parties without your prior consent or unless the disclosure is required by law or under an order issued by a court or any administrative or judicial authority with the power to require its disclosure.